• Skip to primary navigation

 Takeaway

 Acne is a common skin condition that affects almost everyone at some point in their life.
-You can get rid of acne fast by using over the counter products and home remedies, with OTC products usually providing faster results than DIY remedies.
+You can get rid of acne fast by using home remedies or OTC products for faster results.

-Adapalene gel, niacinamide cream, salicylic acid and benzoyl peroxide are a few of the best acne treatments available over the counter.
+Niacinamide cream, salicylic acid and benzoyl peroxide are a few of the best acne treatments available OTC.
 For natural remedies, try tea tree oil, green tea or crushed aspirin.

-If your blemishes do not respond to drugstore acne treatments, a dermatologist or doctor may prescribe you a stronger medication such as adapalene.
+If your blemishes do not respond to drugstore acne treatments, a dermatologist or doctor may prescribe you a stronger medication such as adapalene or hydrocortisone cream.

 To get rid of pimples overnight, try a product containing a high concentration of acne-fighting active ingredients or a hydrocolloid bandage.
 For cystic acne that’s causing you a lot of pain, a cortisone injection can provide immediate relief for individual blemishes.